Monash-FIT3170/2025W1-QualAI/README.md

 ### 5.6 Security and Privacy Compliance

 A security and privacy audit has been completed for the project.
 This document can be found [here](https://drive.google.com/file/d/1Yc7g50En0GwmHXwVwVaX5X9ZgGpk5ELg/view?usp=sharing)

+### 5.7 Versioning Strategy
+Versioning follows the strategy outlined below.

+The version number is given MAJOR.MINOR.PATCH, where
+- A Major version update indicates significant overhaul, where a change alters the user experience and will require users to re-learn aspects of the application
+- A Minor version update indicates a new feature or functionality addition that is backward-compatible with the current user experience
+- A Patch version update indicates bug fixes, performance improvements, or other internal changes that do not introduce features

+### 5.8 Pull Request Strategy
+Pull Requests should follow the following steps
+1. Branch from main using the branch naming feature/<description> or fix/<description>
+2. Use small, atomic commits with clear messages indicating the changes made
+3. To submit, open a PR to main and describe what the change does, why its needed, and link to any related issues
+4. Pass all Github Action checks
+5. Gain at least one code review from another contributor
+6. Squash and merge the PR, then delete branch

 ## 6. Contributors